spacetelescope/PyFITS/docs/source/users_guide/users_tutorial.rst

     >>> hdulist.append(tbhdu)
     >>> hdulist.writeto('image_and_table.fits')

+The data structure used to represent FITS tables is called a :class:`FITS_rec` and is derived from the :class:`numpy.recarray` interface.
+When creating a new table HDU the individual column arrays will be assembled into a single :class:`FITS_rec` array.

 So far, we have covered the most basic features of PyFITS.
 In the following chapters we'll show more advanced examples and explain options in each class